cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 ^^^^^^^^^^^^^^^^^^^
 Automaticaly removes one or more specified roles from any user after the specified amount of time, no matter how that role was gained.

+Providing one or more role identifiers **and a time code** will set the expiration time of those roles.

-Providing one or more role identifiers will toggle whether or not users will receive that role upon joining the server, for each role.
+Providing one or more role identifiers **without a time code** will disable the expiration of those roles.

 Provide no parameters to show the current settings.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^